shreyas-satish/govote/faq.md

 Fill Form 6 with the same details instead of Form 8.
 Make sure you were born before 1st January 2006, or you will be too young to vote this time.

+**Bangalore isn't a tehsil/taluka**
+Yes, but the boundaries for Bangalore's various talukas are unclear, and it is okay to just submit Bangalore.
+If you have any suggestions on how to get a taluka from an address, please let us know.